V2Valerie/Dirbee/README.md

 wanted to make it with curses, but tbh I dont know how to do that, reminder I made this code using chatgpt, I know how dir buster works, but because my python skills lack, I had to use AI, I appreciate your interest and contribution to the project!
+# Updates
+* version 1.0.1, I tried to organize things a bit